inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_iam_user.md

 : The date and time, in ISO 8601 date-time format, when the user was created.

 `user_password_last_used`
-: The date and time, in ISO 8601 date-time format , when the user's password was last used to sign in to an Amazon Web Services website.
+: The date and time, in ISO 8601 date-time format, when the user's password was last used to sign in to an Amazon Web Services website.

 `permissions_boundary`
 : The permissions boundary usage type that indicates what type of IAM resource is used as the permissions boundary for an entity.